-Research company Nielsen has recently published their Three Screen Report (you can download a PDF of it here).
+Research company Nielsen has recently published their Three Screen Report.
 Even though the report just focuses on US viewer habits, it paints a very interesting picture on how we’re changing the way that we view video content.

 According to the report, the average American watches 153 hours of television per month, compared to 3 hours watching online video.
 Now, ignoring the fact that an average of 4.7 hours of a day is a huge amount of TV in anyone’s book, the interesting finding is that the ‘online’ figure has increased by a massive 53.2% over just a twelve month period.